 They didn’t care.
 So enraptured were they – man and boy – with their dratted boomerangs and Oktoroks that they actually did not care that they had wrecked my beautiful Sunday morning sleep-in.

 The culprit — The Legend of Zelda.
-“Man, what an epic, epic, epic game,” says Peter twenty some years later.
+“Man, what an epic, epic, epic game,” says Peter looking back decades later.
+Nowadays he prefers chess.

 I stomped back to bed, covered my head with my pillow and cried.
 I like my pillow.
 It cares.